Maluscat/reactive-storage/README.md

 Called anytime a value is fetched.
 Return `null` or `undefined` to propagate the default value.
 Any other return value will be the property's value.

-As inferred in [Concepts](#concepts), deep properties require a lot of `getter` calls, so when using depth extensively, you should probably keep inherited getter functions lightweight.
+Deep properties require a lot of `getter` calls, so when using depth extensively, you should probably keep inherited getter functions lightweight.

 The passed event object has the following properties:
 - `val`: The value from the underlying endpoint